Joseph W. Clokey: Career

 Clokey's father (also named Joseph Clokey) was a Presbyterian pastor, and this was certainly an influence on the younger Joseph Clokey's focus on sacred music.
 He was one of the most widely sung composers in churches during the 1950s.

 He was a National Patron of Delta Omicron, an international professional music fraternity.

+Legacy

-His son, Art Clokey, was the creator of clay animation characters Gumby, Pokey and Davey and Goliath.
+His adopted son, Art Clokey, was the creator of clay animation characters Gumby, Pokey and Davey and Goliath.

 For a time, there was a building on the Miami University campus named Clokey Hall until it was torn down.
 When Sesquicentennial Chapel was built at Miami University, the organ loft was named after Clokey as well.

 In 1987, composer John Ness Beck founded the John Ness Beck Foundation in memory of Clokey and Randall Thompson to promote traditional sacred choral music.